 The order of evaluation of attributes should reflect the defined parsing strategy.
-In any case the semantic rules impose an order of evalution that in not guaranteed to exist.
+In any case semantic rules impose an order of evalution that in case, inherited and synthetized attributes are present at the same time, is not guaranteed to exist.